In order to access the Customizer go to Appearance → Customize from the WordPress Administration Panel.

 - Background Color: The color of the site background.

-- Accent Color: The primary color for the theme, used in places like buttons and the header background.
+- Primary Accent Color: The primary color for the theme, used in places like buttons and the header background.

-- Footer Text Color: The footer text color.
+- Text Color: Text color.

 - WooCommerce Price Color: If WooCommerce is enabled, this additional color will be used as the color prices are displayed in across the site.

 The header image displayed below the menu, on the home page template only.

 If you want to use the slider like on our demo site, please keep this field blank and go to Slides from the WordPress Administration Panel to add or edit the slider content.

 This will allow you to add a background image to your website.

 This section will allow you to manage navigation menus, such as the main theme navigation in the header.
 For more information regarding theme menus, please read the Menu chapter.

 This section will allow your to manage all widgets areas and to add, remove or edit widgets.
 For more info regarding the widgets please read the Widgets chapter.